Bitcoin Price Plunges As Fundstrat’s Tom Lee Sets $64,000 Price Target For 2019

 Market observers say the Upbit raid is the latest in a series of regulatory crackdowns on the cryptocurrency market around the world.

-The Winklevoss twins, Tyler and Cameron, were the first CEOs to publicly announce their support for the NYAG investigation, saying they believe greater transparency will boost widespread adoption of bitcoin and stamp out scam artists in the space.
+The Winklevoss twins, Tyler and Cameron, were the first CEOs to publicly announce their support for the NYAG investigation, saying they believe greater transparency will boost mainstream adoption of bitcoin and rid the space of scam artists.

 The Winklevoss twins recently partnered with Nasdaq to crack down on fraudulent bitcoin and ether trading on their cryptocurrency exchange, the Gemini Trust Company.